 When the agent-side checkout is used, TeamCity creates a Perforce workspace for each checkout directory/ VCS root.
 These workspaces are automatically created when necessary and are automatically deleted after some idle time.
 It is possible to customize the name generated by TeamCity: add the

 Optionally, set the following options for the

 Create non-stream workspace

 This option is available only when ' Stream' is selected in Connection Settings.
 Enable the option to be able to check out using a non-stream workspace based on the stream specification.
 This allows using checkout rules but makes it impossible to commit to the stream within the build.

 Run 'p4 clean' for clean-up

 Enable this option to clean up your workspace from extra files before a build (since p4 2014.1).
 When enabled, the

 Skip the have list update

 Enable this option not to track files on the Perforce server on sync (always transfer all files to the agent, p4 sync -p ).

 Extra sync options

 Perforce Workspace Parameters

-With checkout on agent, TeamCity provides environment variables describing the Perforce workspace created during the checkout process.
+With checkout on an agent, TeamCity provides environment variables describing the Perforce workspace created during the checkout process.